honzi/biggestisk/README.md

 Biggest ISK Kills
 -----------------

-* A curated list of the most expensive kills in EVE Online, based upon the `Grand Total` ISK value reported on [zkillboard.com](https://zkillboard.com).
+* A curated list of the most expensive kills in EVE Online, based upon the `Grand Total` ISK value reported on [zkillboard.com](https://zkillboard.com) and without the restrictions used on https://zkillboard.com/bigisk/.
-* [Pull requests](https://github.com/honzi/BiggestISK/pulls) and [issues](https://github.com/honzi/BiggestISK/issues) are welcome!
+* [Pull requests](https://github.com/honzi/biggestisk/pulls) and [issues](https://github.com/honzi/biggestisk/issues) are welcome!
 Many things explode every day so this list may become quickly outdated.
 If you know of a more expensive kill, or if a kill has had its value updated, then please contribute it to this list.
 * This list does not yet include every type, as there are many kills to go through, but eventually every type will be added.

 Rank | Destroyed                      | ISK Value            | Link